 For beam elements a linear multiple point constraint is created between the nodes belonging to the beam element.
-The beam element itself is deactivated, i.e. it will not show up in the frd-file.
+The beam element itself is deleted, i.e. it will not show up in the frd-file.
+Therefore, no other boundary conditions or loads can be applied to such elements.
+Their only reason of existence is to create an easy means in which the user can define a pretension.
+To this end the nodes of the beam element (e.g. representing a bolt) should be connected by linear equations or a \DISTRIBUTING COUPLING card to nodes of the structures to be held together.